Common disorders related to the eye's chambers

 Factors that can increase the risk of narrow angles include:

-A gonioscopy test performed by eye doctors helps determine if the drainage angle in the anterior chamber is open enough to allow aqueous humor to drain properly.
-The test uses a lens and specialized instruments to see and assess the drainage angle.
+Gonioscopy is a procedure performed by eye doctors to help determine if the drainage angle in the anterior chamber is open enough to allow aqueous humor to drain properly.
+The eye doctor uses a lens and specialized instruments to see and assess the drainage angle.

 Treatment of PACG includes medications to help lower the pressure in the eye quickly if there is a rapid onset of high pressure.
 Once the pressure is reduced, a surgery called laser peripheral iridotomy (LPI) is typically recommended.
 This surgery makes tiny holes in the iris with a laser to help the aqueous humor drain better.
 This can help prevent another attack in the future.